shruthigokul8/busreservationapp/README.md

 # Bus Reservation App
-Frontend for a Bus Ticket Reservation Booking
+Frontend for a Bus Ticket Reservation Booking.